-Opening Bank/MFS accounts in availing wages: One of the successes in the process of providing loans under the stimulus package is that majority of workers have received their monthly salaries for the month of April, 2020 through their bank account or MFS account.
+Opening Bank/MFS Accounts in Availing Wages: One of the successes in the process of providing loans under the stimulus package is that the majority of workers have received their monthly salaries for the month of April, 2020 through their bank accounts or MFS accounts.
 About 95 per cent of the interviewed workers have received their respective wages digitally.
 Of these workers, about 47.6 per cent have opened their accounts during the COVID period.
 Majority of these workers did not any face difficulty in opening bank accounts since factory management had facilitated the process in cooperation with local branch offices of banks and MFSs.
-Some workers, however, complained about problems in PIN number, late and incomplete payment etc.11 According to workers' survey, the highest number of bank/MFS accounts were opened in Chittagong (63.6 per cent) followed by Gazipur (50 per cent) (Table 4).
-The number of accounts opened by workers of Dhaka city and Narayanganj was found to be relatively low the reason being that many had their accounts already areas because of having accounts of a larger section of workers earlier.
+However, some workers complained about problems in PIN number and late and incomplete payment etc. According to workers' survey, the highest number of bank/MFS accounts were opened in Chittagong (63.6 per cent) followed by Gazipur (50 per cent) (Table 4).
+The number of accounts opened by workers of Dhaka city and Narayanganj was found to be relatively low.
+It could be attributed to the fact that a larger section of the workers, already, had accounts.